 The vulnerability resides in the configuration interface, also referred as Traffic Management User Interface – TMUI, of the BIG-IP application delivery controller (ADC).
 The CVSS score for this vulnerability is 10.0, meaning that the vulnerability is easy to exploit and doesn’t require valid credentials for exploitation.
 Moreover, An attacker needs to send a specifically crafted HTTP request to the server hosting the Traffic Management User Interface (TMUI) utility for BIG-IP configuration.

-A typical HTTP request exploiting this vulnerability to fetch contents of ‘/etc/passwd’ file is given below:
+A typical HTTP request exploiting f5 big ip vulnerability to fetch contents of ‘/etc/passwd’ file is below:

 On successful exploitation,

 Multiple proof-of-concept codes are publicly available for the vulnerability.

 This vulnerability allows an attacker to create or delete files, disable services, intercept information, run arbitrary system commands and Java code.
 Completely compromise the system, directory traversal exploitation and pursue further targets, such as the internal network.

 BIG-IP Devices (LTM, AAM, AFM, Analytics, APM, ASM, DNS, FPS, GTM, Link Controller, PEM) versions.
 11.6.x prior to 188.8.131.52, 12.1.x prior to 184.108.40.206, 13.x prior to 220.127.116.11, 14.x prior to 18.104.22.168 and 15.x prior to 22.214.171.124.

 F5 has released security fixes for these vulnerabilities.
 Updrage BIG-IP Devices (LTM, AAM, AFM, Analytics, APM, ASM, DNS, FPS, GTM, Link Controller, PEM) to version: